Coder1955Alpha/DDoS/README.md

-# DDoS
+#DDoS

+Target list updated 03/05/2022 20:26UTC

 For Ukraine!

-For tor browser, or behind VPN.
+For use with tor browser, or behind VPN.
 Simple javascript page to open pages for DDoS. # of open windws and duration open are selectable.

-Work in progress.
+This is a work in progress.

 If you are a graphic designer and have a better page and want to share, let me know.